renn0xtek9/Arithmos/doc/data-mining-library/source/tutorial/data.rst

     >>> data.save("new_data.tab")
     >>>

 This time, we have to provide the file extension to specify the output format.
-An extension for native Orange's data format is ".tab".
+An extension for native Arithmos's data format is ".tab".
 The following code saves only the data items with myope perscription:

 .. literalinclude:: code/data-save.py